zsquareplusc/python-msp430-tools/README.txt

 msp430
     Root package for the Python modules related to the MSP430.

+msp430.asm
+    A simple assember and linker, also a disassembler, supporting MSP430(X).

 msp430.bsl
     Support for the boot strap loader. ``msp430.bsl.target`` is the main module for the downloader.

+msp430.bsl5
+    Support for the boot strap loader of F5xx/F6xx devices. ``msp430.bsl5.hid`` is the main module for the downloader for F5xx USB devices and ``msp430.bsl5.uart`` for all others.

 msp430.jtag
     JTAG tools using the MSP430[mspgcc] library. ``msp430.jtag.target`` is the